TienBui1611/Nutrition-Analysis-App/README.md

 # Nutrition-Analysis-App
 A modular Python GUI-based nutrition insights tool built for food data exploration and comparison.
-It has been designed in collaboration with `alexander-cavalliotis` and `LucasBr1624` with equal contributions (33.33% each)
+It has been designed in collaboration with `alexander-cavalliotis` and `LucasBr1624` with equal contributions (33.33% each).

 ## 🚀 How to Run the Project (Using PyCharm)